SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 ROLES & PERMISSIONS for local smart rules:

-- To view local smart rules: READ permission for permission type "Inventory" or READ permission for the "Inventory" Inventory roles
+- To view local smart rules: READ permission for permission type "Inventory" or READ permission for "Inventory" in the inventory roles
-- To edit local smart rules: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To edit local smart rules: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
-- To create a new local smart rule: CREATE permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To create a new local smart rule: CREATE permission for permission type "Inventory" or CHANGE permission for "Inventory"  in the inventory roles
-- To delete a local smart rule: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To delete a local smart rule: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
 {{< /c8y-admon-req >}}

 Smart rules can be seen in two places: